myneedus/Recipe-Protein-Calorie-Analysis/README.md

 | soup       |   0.200785  |   0.30888  |
 | vegetable  |   0.123033  |   0.300254 |

 This is a pivot table showing the average protein density across various categories, further split by whether the recipe has meat.
-Where meat is true, it consistently shows higher protein content across all the categories.
+When meat is true, it consistently shows higher protein content across all categories.
 Seafood is the next category, following meat, that has the highest protein density.

 ## Assessment of Missingness
 ### MNAR Analysis